bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 _extend_ but further and further restrict the more general to the more specific.

 ## Data
-Values are values, thus immutable.
-All data is represented as values.
+Data is always represented by values.
+Values are values, thus immutable with value equality.

 ### Simple Values
 Two types of simple values, `dimension`s and `unit`s.
 The distinction between